 Cannabis Briefs for September 10, 2019September 10, 2019

-•California cannabis producer and retailer Shryne Group has hired Elizabeth Baron as CMO.
+•California cannabis producer and retailer Shryne Group has hired Elisabeth Baron as CMO.
 Baron was previously a brand manager for Diageo and spent nine years in various marketing roles at Moët Hennessy USA, finishing her time there as vice president, marketing for Grand Marnier.
 She has since served as vice president, marketing advisor for California cannabis brand Canndescent.
 At Shryne she will oversee marketing for the company’s brand Stiiizy and their push into retail, including their flagship store in Los Angeles.

 •Denver, Colorado-based Coda Signature has expanded distribution to California.
 The company’s portfolio, which includes a variety of chocolate bars in flavors like Fire & Orange and Snap & Spice and chocolate truffles with appropriately musical names like Forte and Serenade Collections, among others, will be distributed in California by cannabis distribution specialist Herbl.
 Coda recently completed construction of a 20,000-square-foot production facility in Oakland and says it will hire more than 200 employees for its California operations by the end of 2020.
 The company also just launched Fruit Notes, billed as an elevated take on cannabis gummies, in Colorado.